KristinaTodorova/better_self/README.md

 - **Gratitude Journal**: Users can write down things they are grateful for, enhancing positivity and mental well-being.
 - **Navigation Adaptability**: The app's navigation adapts to different screen sizes, switching between a bottom navigation bar and a side navigation rail for a more user-friendly experience.

+## How to Use

+1. **Getting Started**: When first opening the application, you'll be prompted to enter your name and afterwards select a routine from the available choices.

+2. **The NOW Tab**: The "Now" Tab will guide you through your day and display a different app feature depending on the current time.
+In the morning, it will redirect you to the daily planner so you can plan your tasks.
+In the afternoon, it will display your chosen routine, so you can track your progress during the day.
+Finally, in the evening it will display the gratitude screen.

+3. **Setting Priorities**: The "Plan Your Day" section will ask you to add up to three key tasks for the day.
+The "Law of Three" is employed to keep you focused without feeling overwhelmed.

+4. **Tracking Routines**: You can choose from a set of pre-defined routines that fit your goals (e.g., Morning Routine, Staying Fit).
+Once selected, you can track your daily progress and see what percentage of the routine you've completed in the Progress tab.

+5. **Expressing Gratitude**: At the end of the day, visit the "Gratefulness" section to write down things you are grateful for, helping you reflect positively on your day.

 ## Screenshots

 Below are some screenshots to give you a better understanding of the application interface: